 Unlike writing apps, I use both ProWritingAid and Grammarly.
-Each is fantastic and comes with different levels of integrations.
+Each is fantastic and comes with different levels of integration.
 I prefer using the standalone Grammarly app and ProWritingAid’s web app.
 Again, this is all part of the writing process.
 I write in Ulysses, I edit in Grammarly or ProWritingAid, and then I publish wherever.

 There are a million different web courses to improve your writing and they typically require a significant investment.
 I recently came across Come Write With Us by Alexander Webb and Kristin Wong and gave it a try.
 Led by two accomplished writers, CWWU is a great crash course in developing ideas, pitching, and expanding a portfolio.
 While not for everyone, web courses are a nice way to invest in your skills and continued education.

 Writing from home doesn’t have to be uncomfortable.
 While you might find ideas from my preferred tools, copying them outright might not work for you.
-Take the time to determine what your favorite set up looks like and figure out how to make it a reality.
+Take the time to determine what your favorite setup looks like and figure out how to make it a reality.

 The investments I’ve made into my writing did not happen all at once.
 I’ve added bits and pieces over the years as my income increased, and as new tools or equipment became necessary.

-Whatever your write-from-home set up, find ways to invest in yourself.
+Whatever your write-from-home setup, find ways to invest in yourself.
 You’re worth it.